 Some functions of Advanced Planning and Scheduling:

-- Automated Scheduling by Capability – Define a capability or skill level and tie it to multiple resources rather than define a resource group or individual resource in the planning process.
-The APS determines, based on the available resources, the APS determines the order in which each job operation is performed on each resource.
+Automated Scheduling by Capability – Define a capability or skill level and tie it to multiple resources rather than define a resource group or individual resource in the planning process.
+Based on the available resources, the APS determines the order in which each job operation is performed on each resource.

-- Finite or Infinite Capacity –Define each resource’s capacity as either finite or infinite.
-When a piece of the schedule is moved, the resource is rescheduled according to its specific type.
+Finite or Infinite Capacity –Define each resource’s capacity as either finite or infinite.
+When an operation in the schedule is moved, the resource is rescheduled.

-- Material Constraints – Use an existing method of manufacture to consider material availability as a scheduling constraint.
-Integrated directly with Inventory and Purchasing, APS knows when material is due and schedules accordingly.
+Material Constraints – Use an existing method of manufacture to consider material availability as a scheduling constraint.
+Integrated directly with Inventory and Purchasing, APS knows when the material is due and schedules accordingly.

-The scheduling engine handles the supply and demand of time through three main components – Capacity, Load, and Scheduling Blocks.
-The purpose of each component is discussed here, but these items are explored in more detail later within the Primary Components information.
+The Epicor scheduling engine handles the supply and demand through three main components – Capacity, Load, and Scheduling Blocks.
+The purpose of each element is discussed here, but these items are explored in more detail later within the Primary Components information.

-- Capacity – This component of Epicor Finite Job Scheduling measures how much time or production output (non-time capacity) is available for the resources within your manufacturing center; capacity represents the supply available in the schedule.
+- Capacity – This component measures how much time or production output (non-time capacity) is available for the resources within your manufacturing center; capacity represents the supply available.
 Each resource has a capacity limit that is available during each working day.
 Depending on how you want the scheduling engine to handle capacity, resources can or cannot be assigned more demand than can be satisfied through their capacity.
 A resource can have either finite or infinite capacity.

-- Scheduling Blocks – The scheduling engine uses this component of Epicor Finite Job Scheduling to calculate the amount of load that is required to complete an operation.
+- Scheduling Blocks – Use Scheduling Blocks to calculate the amount of load required to complete an operation.
 A scheduling block is a record that measures the length of time during which work will be done on one operation.
 First, the scheduling engine determines how much time it will take to complete the operation.
 Then the engine calculates how many scheduling blocks are required to handle the load.
 The length of these time allocation records will vary, depending upon the quantity produced, the number of resources (machines or operators) available, whether the operation can be divided, and so on.
-When the scheduling engine calculates how many scheduling blocks will handle the load, it checks how much capacity in time is available on the resources that will complete the operations.
-At this point, each scheduling block resembles a puzzle piece, as the engine tries to fit each block into a segment of open time on a resource.
-When all of the scheduling blocks are placed into the resource’s time, the job is scheduled.
+When the scheduling engine calculates how many blocks will handle the load, it checks how much capacity in time is available on the resources that will complete the operations.
+At this point, each block resembles a puzzle piece, as the engine tries to fit each block into a segment of open time on a resource.
+The job is scheduled when all blocks are placed into the resource’s time.

-Epicor Software has told Tomerlin-ERP that fewer than 5% of its worldwide base of 30,000 active installations has been successful implementing Epicor Finite Job Scheduling.
-This has not the experience of Tomerlin-ERP.
-In our opinion, Epicor Job Finite Scheduling is the most powerful module in Epicor ERP software.
-If you want to Ship On Time, to Reduce Work In Process, to Release Tied Up Capital for other uses, and Increase Sales without asking for the order, then you need to ask Tomerlin-ERP to implement Finite Job Scheduling!
-Call Tomerlin-ERP now at 818-887-9162.
+Epicor® Software has told Tomerlin-ERP that fewer than 5% of its worldwide customer base of 30,000 active installations has successfully implemented Finite Job Scheduling.
+This has not been the experience of Tomerlin-ERP.
+In our opinion, Finite Job Scheduling is the most powerful module in Epicor ERP software.
+If you want to Ship On-Time, Reduce Work-In-Process, Release Tied Up Capital for other uses, and Increase Sales without asking for the order, then you need the right tools.
+Contact Tomerlin-ERP now at 818-887-9162.